-(g) RIDE OPERATOR

-- 1. It is the Employer's intention to rotate all Rider Operators throughout various positions in the attraction during the length of their shift and the Employer will make all reasonable efforts to implement within 1.5 hours rotations between positions, including Lead positions.
+- (f) PARK SERVICES ATTENDANT/PATIO HOST - (g) RIDE OPERATOR - It is the Employer's intention to rotate all Ride Operators throughout various positions in the attraction during the length of their shift and the Employer will make all reasonable efforts to implement within 1.5 hours rotations between positions, including Lead positions.
 The Parties agree that, in the event the Employer introduces a new ride or changes the configuration of a current ride which impacts the ability to rotate Ride Operators, the Parties will engage in meaningful discussions to address the issue. - 2.
 Any person who is assigned to work at the computer terminal in the attractions will be given breaks to comply with applicable state law.

-(h) SEAMSTRESS/ALTERATIONS
+(h) WARDROBE ALTERATIONS